 The strong solo class is essentially the opposite.
 Weaker at hacking but much stronger physically and more effective at close range melee attacks.
 From what I understand the classes are fluid, meaning they can be changed throughout gameplay.

-What comes next is that V decides to take it upon himself to learn more about this chip.
+What comes next is that V decides to take it upon himself to learn more about the chip that he nearly lost his life to steal.
 The best person to help with this is Brigette, the leader of “Voodoo Boyz,” a Haitian gang.
 It is here when the presenter tells us that Cyberpunk 2077 takes place in “Night City”.
 Night City has six districts.
 The Voodoo Boyz territory is in the district of “Pacifica.”

 Pacifica is a failed tourist haven of Night City.
 Hotels and resorts were built all over the district but due to the economy tanking, the rich investors pulled out, essentially leaving the whole area abandoned.
 The visuals of this area are a stunning combination of gaudy luxury mixed with urban decay.
 It was clearly a metaphor that someone smarter than me can articulate much better than I ever could.

 The locals of Pacifica are understandably pessimistic and really hate authority.
 They will even physically attack any law enforcement that enters the area.
 V visits Pacifica looking for Placide, a member of the Voodoo Boyz who promises an introduction to Brigitte.
-When you finally meet Placide, he makes it clear that in order to help V, V must help him.
+When you finally meet Placide, he makes it clear that in order to help you, you must help him.